openebs/openebs/README.md

 - A common layer so whether you are running on AKS, or your bare metal, or GKE, or AWS - your wiring and developer experience for storage services is as similar as possible.
 - Management of tiering to and from S3 and other targets.

-An added advantage of being a completely Kubernetes native solution is that administrators and developers can interact and manage OpenEBS using all the wonderful tooling that is available for Kubernetes like: kubectl, helm, prometheus, grafana, scope, etc.
+An added advantage of being a completely Kubernetes native solution is that administrators and developers can interact and manage OpenEBS using all the wonderful tooling that is available for Kubernetes like: kubectl, Helm, Prometheus, Grafana, Weave Scope, etc.

-**Our vision** is simple: let storage and storage services for persistent workloads be fully integrated into the environment so that each team and workload benefits from granularity of control and Kubernetes native behavior.
+**Our vision** is simple: let storage and storage services for persistent workloads be fully integrated into the environment so that each team and workload benefits from the granularity of control and Kubernetes native behavior.

 #### *Read this in [other languages](translations/TRANSLATIONS.md).*